Longzea/CeloAssist-Tutorial/README.md

 The code changes the directory in the command line interface to the root directory for us to install the dependencies that comes with the boilerplate.

-3. install all the dependencies by running the code below:
+3. Install all the dependencies by running the code below:

 ```bash
 npm install